What is the Yeovil Partnership?

 Students apply for courses through the Joint Sixth Form Application Process Application Form.

 Students are interviewed, and subject to meeting entry criteria, will be offered a place on their chosen course.
+The final decision to offer a place rests with Sixth Form management.

 Depending on the level of study, students will attend college 2 or 3 days in a week.
 Work placements will take place on another day of the week and students are expected in school on remaining days.